-Red Rocks Community College welcomes veterans and has an Office of Veteran's Affairs to serve you.
+Red Rocks Community College welcomes veterans and has an Office of Veteran Services to serve you.
 Only classes required for your declared degree/certificate program can be reported to the Veteran Administration.
 Other regulations do apply.
-Contact the Veteran's Affairs Office for more information, including a helpful VA Student checklist.
-Semester Hours:
+Contact the School Certifying Official for more information, including a helpful VA Student checklist.